ademenet/fractol/README.md

-# Fractol
+# Fract'ol

-Fractol is a software displaying and allowing users to play with several fractals such as: Mandelbrot, Julia...
+Fract'ol is a software displaying and allowing users to play with several fractals such as: Mandelbrot, Julia...

-### Install
+## Install

 ```bash
 cd ~